There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 These incredible forests produce all sorts of food for us to eat, and provide medicines that have healed humans for centuries.

 In other words, forests are really, really cool, which is why so many of us want to explore them when we travel the world.
-Here’s a look at 20 of the planet’s most remarkable forests, each of which deserves a place on any nature lover’s world travel bucket list!
+Here’s a look at 20 of the largest forests in the world, each of which deserves a place on any nature lover’s world travel bucket list!

 - Forests in Africa